37 - 1860 24c Washington, perf 15

 Color: Gray lilac

-When the world’s first postage stamps were released, no provision was made for separating the stamps from one another.
+History the stamp represents: #37 was part of the first series of perforated U.S. postage stamps.
+When the world’s first postage stamps were issued, no provision was made for separating the stamps from one another.
 Post office clerks and stamp users merely cut these “imperforates” apart with scissors or tore them along the edge of a metal rule.
 A device was needed which would separate the stamps more easily and accurately.

 In 1847, Irishman Henry Archer patented a machine that punched holes horizontally and vertically between rows of stamps.
 Now stamps could be separated without cutting.
-Perforations enabled stamps to adhere better to envelopes.
-He sold his invention to the British Treasury in 1853.
+Perforations also enabled stamps to adhere better to envelopes.
+Archer sold his invention to the British Treasury in 1853.
 That same year, Great Britain produced its first perforated stamps.
+It wasn’t long before the U.S. decided to make use of the new method of producing stamps with perforations, resulting in the Series of 1857-61.